-On March 29, 2007, we announced a plan to repurchase of up to \$20 million of our common stock.
-As of March 31, 2007 we had repurchased 109,500 shares of common stock at a cost of \$0.8 million on the open market.
+We have approved a plan to repurchase up to \$30.0 million of our common stock.
+As of March 31, 2008 we had repurchased 2.5 million shares of common stock on the open market at a cost of \$20.6 million.
 The total number of shares to be repurchased and the timing of repurchases will be based on several factors, including the price of the common stock, general market conditions, corporate and regulatory requirements and alternate investment opportunities.
 We intend to hold repurchased shares in treasury.
-This plan expires in March 2008 and may be discontinued at any time.
+We issued 123,734 shares of common stock pursuant to the exercise of stock options during the three months ended March 31, 2008.
+This plan expires in March 2009 and may be discontinued at any time.

 We use the par value method of accounting for our stock repurchases.
 The excess of the cost of the shares acquired over the par value is allocated to additional paid-in capital based on the weighted average sales price per issued share with the remainder charged to accumulated deficit.
-As a result of our stock repurchase in March 2007, we decreased additional paid-in capital by \$0.5 million and increased accumulated deficit by \$0.3 million.
+As a result, we decreased additional paid-in capital by \$9.4 million and increased accumulated deficit by \$7.3 million in the three month period ended March 31, 2008.

 Note 7.
-Accounting for Sabbatical Leave
+Commitments